 There is still one more noted and interesting benefit to sun gazing, that it the purported enhanced function of the “Third Eye.”
 The pineal gland, commonly referred to as the “Third Eye” is a curious part of the brain, it is largely associated with mystical, spiritual, and even psychic purposes.
 In MRI images, many ordinary subjects show a Third Eye that is atrophied or calcified.
 On the other hand, many of those who are deemed very spiritual, for example the “Dalai Lama” types show something completely different in this sacred mental cavern.
-In MRI scans performed on monks while in deep mediation, the pineal gland pulsates an ethereal blue light.
+In MRI scans performed on monks while in deep meditation, the pineal gland pulsates an ethereal blue light.
 Simultaneously, shaman and others who participate in Ajauhausca ceremonies also are said to be decalcifying and developing their pineal gland.
-Sun gazing is yet another way that we can enhance the powers of our Third Eye thereby heightening spiritual energy.
+Sun gazing is yet another way that we can enhance the powers of your Third Eye thereby heightening spiritual energy.

 Wishes for brightness, wholeness, and health,

 830 Western Avenue Pittsburgh Pa 15233